 Accommodation and Meals

-Dining at Merton Hall is not an experience to be missed!
-The food at Merton is said to be some of the best on campus.
+Dining at Oxford is not an experience to be missed!
+The food at Merton and Worcester is said to be some of the best on campus.
 Your meals are included: breakfast and morning coffee every day, lunch on weekdays, and dinner on weekdays and Sundays.
 Lunch is an informal self-service meal.
 Dinner is a formal meal on Mondays, Tuesdays, and Wednesdays (business attire is encouraged) and informal on Thursdays, Fridays, and Sundays.
 Meals are served in the magnificently appointed Hall, where historical figures such as Elizabeth I have dined.
 Meals also provide opportunities to get to know your fellow scholars as well as plan trips and free-time activities.

 Staff members dine in Hall at High Table.
 Each evening, they invite a few students to join them for cocktails and dinner.
 Joining faculty at High Table—literally, a table raised on a platform above the rest—is a unique Oxford tradition not to be missed.
 Every scholar has the opportunity to eat at High Table once during the program.